DorianDepriester/Elasticipy/docs/source/index.rst

 - Rotation of tensors,
 - Integration with crystal symmetry groups,
 - Visualization and tutorials for ease of use,
-- A graphical user interface to plot the spatial dependence of engineering constants.
+- A graphical user interface to plot the spatial dependence of engineering constants,
+- Compatibility with the `Materials Project <https://next-gen.materialsproject.org/>`_, `pymatgen <https://pymatgen.org/>`_ and `orix <https://orix.readthedocs.io/>`_.

 Elasticipy streamlines the exploration of linear elasticity, making it accessible for applications in materials science, geophysics, and mechanical engineering.